What Good Intake Management Looks Like in Modern Procurement

 Intake management is the first phase of the intake-to-procure process.
 A well-designed intake-to-procure workflow ensures that:

 Without strong intake, the rest of the Procurement lifecycle inherits inefficiencies.
-By functioning as a centralized request management layer, Raindrop Systems supports a cleaner transition from request intake to sourcing, contracting, and purchasing execution.
+Raindrop Systems functions as the centralized request management layer that connects intake directly to sourcing, contracting and purchasing execution.

 Measuring Intake Performance